-Medium \$10,000 to \$100,000 High > \$100,000
+Medium \$10,000 to \$100,000

+High > \$100,000

-Where numerical project benefits cannot reasonably be established at this time: Low Long-term benefits of the project are difficult to quantify in the short term.
-Medium Project will have a long-term impact on the reduction of risk exposure to
+Where numerical project benefits cannot reasonably be established at this time:

+Low Long-term benefits of the project are difficult to quantify in the short term.

-- lium Project will have a long-term impact on the reduction of risk exposure to life and property, or project will provide an immediate reduction in the risk exposure to property. - High Project will have an immediate impact on the reduction of risk exposure to life and property.
+Medium Project will have a long-term impact on the reduction of risk exposure to life and property, or project will provide an immediate reduction in the risk exposure to property.

+High Project will have an immediate impact on the reduction of risk exposure to life and property.